secworks/siphash/README.md

 ## Introduction ##

-This is a hardware implementation of the SipHash [1] keyed hash function written in Verilog 2001.
+This is a hardware implementation of the [SipHash short-input PRF](https://131002.net/siphash/siphash.pdf) written in Verilog 2001.

 The implementation is designed as a self contained core that performs the message block processing including initialization, compression and